 The Post 9/11 GI Bill will pay for all tuition and fees for a public school, and the lower of the actual tuition and fees or the national maximum per academic year for a private school.

-Those who are attending a private school or a public school as a nonresident would benefit from the Yellow Ribbon Program.
+Those who are attending a private school or a public school as a non-resident would benefit from the Yellow Ribbon Program.
 Your school will need to elect to participate in the program.
 If they do, the Yellow Ribbon Program will make additional funds available for your educational program without additional charges to your GI Bill entitlement.

 Institutions of Higher Learning will enter in a Yellow Ribbon Agreement with the VA and will choose the amount of tuition and fees that will be given.
 The VA will then match that amount and will issue the payments directly to your school.

-Who is eligible for the Yellow Ribbon Program?
+Who Is Eligible for the Yellow Ribbon Program?

 You will need to be eligible for the maximum benefit rate under the Post 9/11 GI Bill, this includes:

 If you have received the Purple Heart with an honorable discharge and any amount of service.

-- If you were discharged after 60 days with a service-connected disability and also served 30 continuous days after September 10, 2001.
+You were discharged after 60 days with a service-connected disability and also served 30 continuous days after September 10, 2001.

-- If you are a child using transferred benefits.
+You are a child using transferred benefits.

 If you are a child using transferred benefits and your service member transfer is at the 100% level.

 Your school must also certify your enrollment to the VA and provide Yellow Ribbon Program information.